chrisdvictorio/practice/readme.md

-This is a feature branch.
+This is a erick branch not feature branch.

+Whats up everyone my name is erick.